-Sampling plays a critical role in the research and annual test-development activities that are necessary to support the Texas assessment program.
+Sampling plays a critical role in the annual test-development and research activities that are necessary to support the Texas assessment program.
 The assessment program affects all students (i.e., the "population" of students) in Texas.
 A sample is a group of students smaller than the entire population that can be used to represent the overall population.
-Through the careful selection of student samples, TEA is able to gather reliable information about student performance on its assessments while minimizing campus and district burden.
-In particular, sampling is used in the Texas assessment program for research studies, audits, and field testing.
+Through the careful selection of student samples, TEA is able to gather reliable information about student performance on its assessments while minimizing the burden on campuses and districts.
+In particular, sampling is used in the Texas assessment program for field testing, audits, and research studies (e.g., linking studies, linguistic accommodations studies, cognitive labs, and comparability studies).